Asclepias syriaca: Ecology

-Monarch butterfly larvae consume only milkweeds, and monarch populations may decline when milkweeds are eliminated with herbicides.
+Monarch populations may decline when milkweeds are eliminated with herbicides.
 The development and widely adopted cultivation of herbicide-resistant staple crops such as corn and soybeans have led to a massive reduction in weeds and native plants such as milkweeds.
-Subsequently, this has played a significant part in the population decline of the monarch butterfly.
-In 2018 the CEO of the National Wildlife Federation stated that the population of the monarch butterfly is now down 90 percent in the last 20 years and cited the reduction in milkweed as a contributing factor.
+Consequently, this has played a significant part in the population decline of the monarch butterfly.
+In 2018, the chief executive officer (CEO) of the National Wildlife Federation stated that the monarch butterfly population had decreased by 90 percent during the previous 20 years and cited the reduction in milkweed as a contributing factor.

 Many parts of the United States face a reduction in milkweed population due to factors such as increased habitat loss due to development, roadside median mowing, and herbicide use.
-Despite this, deforestation due to human settlement may have expanded the range and density of common milkweed in some regions.
-Milkweed has even become invasive as it is naturalized in several areas outside of its original native range, including Oregon and some parts of Europe.
+Despite this, deforestation due to human settlement may have expanded the range and density of A. syriaca in some regions.

+A. syriaca is now naturalized in many areas outside of its native range (from central and eastern Canada to north central and eastern United States).
+Naturalization has occurred in at least 23 countries worldwide.
+Introduced areas include Oregon, Newfoundland, the southeastern United States, much of Europe, and parts of western Asia.
+A. syriaca has been listed as an invasive alien species in the European Union since 2017, thus prohibiting the importation and trade of the plant within the Union.

 Over 40 distinct pathogens of Asclepias species have been identified, including two dozen pathogens for A. syriaca.
 For example, milkweed yellows is an infectious disease caused by the milkweed yellows phytoplasma, a strain of bacteria distinguished by the absence of a cell wall.

-The species features since 2017 on the list of Invasive Alien Species of Union Concern.
-This means that import of the species and trade in the species is forbidden in the whole of the European Union.